 • has previously made a decision that they are a person to whom Article 33(2) of the Refugee Convention applies because, having been convicted by a final judgment of a particularly serious crime, they constitute a danger to the community of the UK.

-When considering whether the presence of the applicant in the UK is not conducive to the public good, any legal or practical reasons why the applicant cannot presently be removed from the UK must be ignored.
+When considering whether the applicant's presence in the UK is not conducive to the public good, any legal or practical reasons why the applicant cannot be removed from the UK must be ignored.

 • Whether or not to the applicant’s knowledge –